Little Portugal

 Vivian Rosas Artbox

-Dundas Street West & Gladstone Avenue
+Southeast Corner of Dundas Street West and Gladstone Avenue

 The design is inspired by the young vibrant community of people in the city.
 The people can be seen in the local farmer's markets, on trendy Queen West, headed to yoga, or delivering your lunch.
 Showing the range of diversity, and creativity the community has.